jump-dev/JuMP.jl/docs/src/nlp.md

 ## Querying derivatives from a JuMP model

-TODO: This section is out of date and hasn't been updated yet for MOI.

 For some advanced use cases, one may want to directly query the derivatives of a JuMP model instead of handing the problem off to a solver.
 Internally, JuMP implements the `AbstractNLPEvaluator` interface from [MathOptInterface](http://www.juliaopt.org/MathOptInterface.jl/v0.6.1/apireference.html#NLP-evaluator-methods-1).